zhulabgroup/grassland-cfp/README.md

 ```

 ## Vignettes
 To reproduce the analysis, you can read the package vignette.
-It is like long form documentation or usage guides for the package.
+It is like a long form documentation or usage guide for the package.

 After installation, you can view the vignette using:
 ```R